101+ VEGAN GROCERY LIST ITEMS TO GET TODAY (SAMPLE FOR BEGINNERS)

 Snacks and Treats

 While I try my best to not keep a ton of processed snacks on hand, there are a few cleaner options that are more lightly processed while still hitting the spot when you’re craving something salty or sweet.
-A few of my favorite plant-based snacks to add to your vegan grocery list:
+A few of my favorite plant-based snacks to add to your vegan grocery list (I get a ton of these items at Thrive Market – be sure to take advantage of this discount code for 30% off your purchase and a $60 free gift when you join Thrive)!

-- Simple Mills Almond Flour Crackers (the Rosemary & Sea Salt are superb)
+- Simple Mills Gluten-Free Crackers (the Rosemary & Sea Salt are superb)

-- Lundberg Farms Rice Chips (Fiesta Lime, Santa Fe Barbequie, and Honey Dijon)
+- Lundberg Farms Rice Chips (Fiesta Lime, Santa Fe Barbecue, and Honey Dijon)

 - Late July Multigrain Chips (the Jalapeno Lime flavor tastes like Doritos)!

-- Thrive Grain-Free Puffs (Barbeque and Nacho are incredible)
+- Thrive Grain-Free Puffs (Barbecue and Nacho are incredible

 - Cybele’s Free to Eat Cookies (I love the Birthday Cake flavor)

-- Smart Sweets ‘Sweet Fish’ (a low-sugar, plant based swedish fish gummy)
+- Smart Sweets – I love their ‘Sweet Fish’ (a low-sugar, plant based Swedish fish gummy)

 Again, these are all cleaned-up packaged foods that are great to have around as a bridge snack or whenever you need a little pick-me-up.
 I’m personally in need of a snack most days to hold me over until dinner, and I’ll often have the Simple Mills crackers with some hummus or Bitchin’ sauce.